jcarenza/allisoncarenza/src/posts/my-2011-goals.md

 ---
-title: 'My 2011 Goals'
+title: "My 2011 Goals"
-description: '<p>Last year I made a list of goals.
+description: "Last year I made a list of goals.
 It was really more of a 5 year plan.
-Little did I [&hellip;]</p>
+Little did I "
-'
-publishDate: 'Jan 1, 2011'
+publishDate: "Jan 1, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: ''
+heroImage: ""
-alt: 'My 2011 Goals'
+alt: "My 2011 Goals"
-slug: 'my-2011-goals'
+slug: "my-2011-goals"
-category: ['About Allison']
+category: ["About Allison"]
-tags: ['Goals','Kansas City Photographer','Photography']
+tags: ["Goals", "Kansas City Photographer", "Photography"]
 ---

 <p>Last year I made a list of goals.
 It was really more of a 5 year plan.
 Little did I know that when I put my mind to something, great things can happen, and sometime saying it out loud does help.
 So before I go into my 2011 goals I need to take a look back.
 These were posted exactly one year ago today.</p>